7 Fascinating Tibetan Mastiff Fun Facts

 04.02.2021.

 Dogs and humans go back thousands of years.
 We have trusted dogs to keep our territory, livestock, and ourselves safe.
 They have hunted and slept next to us, and we share an incredible bond with them.
-The development of dog breeds was greatly influenced by their environment and purpose.
+Their environment and purpose greatly influenced the development of dog breeds.

-There are hunting breeds that specialized in tracking, like the Bloodhound, and there are small Terriers used to drive prey out of their dens.
-Some dogs specialized in detecting and flushing birds, and some had a job to keep livestock safe from large predators like bears or wolves.
+There are hunting breeds that specialize in tracking, like the Bloodhound, and there are small Terriers used to drive prey out of their dens.
+Some dogs specialized in detecting and flushing birds, and some had the job of keeping livestock safe from large predators like bears or wolves.

 One of these protective breeds is the impressive Tibetan Mastiff.
 These dogs originated in Tibet, where they were employed as livestock protectors.
 These days, Tibetan Mastiffs are not bred as working dogs.
 Still, they haven’t lost any of their characteristics and protective abilities.
 Here are 7 of our favorite Tibetan Mastiff fun facts.